Electric fans are pretty simple – that part is true. But can electric fans be left on 24 hours a day? And what about other questions you may have?

 To summarize, here are the basics to know before I go into more detail later:

-- You can run a fan 24 7 but should not leave old, worn-out, or fans that appear to have problems running unattended especially while you’re away.
+- You can run a fan 24 7 but should not leave fans that appear to have problems or look worn-out or suspicious running unattended while you’re away.

 - If you’re away from home, leaving the fan running won’t help you stay cool unless it’s ventilating hot air to the outside.
 Fans work by blowing air to remove heat from your body, giving the sensation of cooling (or can be used to blow or pull hot air indoors to somewhere else).

-- I don’t recommend leaving fans running for long periods of time while you’re gone (for a whole day or days).
+- I don’t recommend leaving fans running for long periods of time while you’re gone (for a whole day or days at a time).
 While it is true that electric fans are generally super reliable, as with all electric appliances, it’s always best to be safe and turn them off while you’re gone for some time.

-- Fans should be plugged into a properly fused or protected electrical source (for most homes or buildings this is already covered by fuses or circuit breakers that supply each wiring branch to the outlet you’re using).
+- Fans should be plugged into a properly fused or protected electrical source.
+(For most homes or buildings this is already covered as North America and other major countries require this due to their electrical codes).
+Remember that it always pays to be safe!

 Are electric fans safe to leave on all night?

-Do you enjoy using your electric fan for white noise to help you sleep, to stay cool and keep your electric bill down, or both?
-Electric fans can be great for sleeping at night!
+Do you enjoy using your electric fan for white noise to help you sleep, stay cool, and keep your electric bill down?
+Electric fans can be great for sleeping at night for all three reasons!

 The great news is that most standard electric fans are safe to leave on all night.
 There are also some good benefits to doing so if you do.